lokidoki102/tp/docs/DeveloperGuide.md

 ### Editing Buyer Details

 **Prerequisites:**
+- Execute the command `list` to show all the person in EstateEase.
 - There is a buyer named "James Cook".
-- For each `editBuyer` command execution in this manual testing, execute the `find` command on the targeted buyer/seller to ensure that this person is displayed as the first person in the list.

 1. **Invalid budget value**<br>